 As with most things, the success of hybrid working implementation will depend on the quality of management - and here, there are some general principles.
 For example, people with such diverse needs will generally respond positively to having a choice over their working arrangements.
 As a result, as Pullan describes it, “This way of working will not suit command-and-control types.”

 Cooper zeroes in on the need for even greater people skills for managers in remote or hybrid environments, including a willingness to listen to their teams and adapt to different modes of communication.
 The role of the manager as a coach and mental health first aider is also likely to become more pronounced than ever.
 “The significance of this from a management point of view is profound,” Cooper says, because these skills were not something with which the pre-Covid-19 United Kingdom was especially well-equipped.

 Given the well-established impact of absenteeism and presenteeism related to poor working practices, firms will therefore need to reassess the way they recruit and promote managers, ensuring soft skills are treated equally to technical competence.

 But it is that need for a change that leaves the IES’s Bevan optimistic.
 “In some ways there’s some liberation for managers here.
 It could lead to a greater realisation that people skills are a priority for getting remote working right.
 The most effective organisations will understand that.”

 This article is from the summer 2020 edition of Management Today

-Correction: This article was amended to reflect that Stephanie Russell's research into employee anxiety did not relate to the students on Anglia Ruskin University's remote courses.
+Correction: This article was amended to reflect that Stephanie Russell's research into employee anxiety did not relate to the students on Anglia Ruskin University's remote courses, as originally implied.